 3.1 Evaluation measures

 In this study, the stratified five-fold cross-validation has been utilized and the standard classification criteria have been considered to evaluate the model.
 Stratified cross-validation was modified cross-validation and a more appropriate evaluation method has been employed for the unbalanced data.
 This technique prevents the over-fitting problem and helps impartially evaluating the model.
 In five-fold cross-validation, the data were divided into five equal sets.
 During the first phase, the proposed method was trained with four sets of data and tested with another set and after this step has been done, the evaluation criteria were calculated for the test set.
 This process had been repeated until all sections were considered as the test data once.
 When these steps have been completed, the average calculated criteria in all test sets were considered the overall performance of the model.
-Since classification is the main problem in this research that must be tackled, standard classification criteria should be used to evaluate it.
+Since classification is the main problem in this research that must be tackled, standard classification criteria should be used to be evaluated.
 A confusion matrix was used to calculate the classification criteria.
 This table introduced four measures TP, TN, FP, and FN.

 It is also essential to note that when the interaction between a drug-disease pair is zero, there is no evidence of an association between them.
-Thus, they may be associated.
+Thus, they may be associated and it should be considered false negative.
 Therefore, in this type of problem, the number of true and false positives could not be accurately counted.
 The training process always required data from both labels zero and one data types, so some pairs which were considered as zero by the model in the training process may not be zero.
 Because the values of criteria such as accuracy, precision, and sensitivity depend on the threshold value, two more comprehensive criteria (AUC and AUPR) were considered in evaluating the models.
 AUC is the receiver operating characteristic curve created by plotting the true positive rate and the false-positive rate in different thresholds.
+In this study has been illustrated in figure 2.